 The latest release of Sigma Provisioning is version 6.3, which cemented its market status as the leading converged provisioning platform for enterprise services, delivered on traditional and next-generation digital networks.
 The next release of Sigma Provisioning, version 7.0, is planned to deliver even greater scalability, a microservice and cloud-native architecture and operational capabilities tailor-made to manage next-generation order operations.

 Sigma Portfolio Inventory is currently at version 1.1, establishing the product as the industry’s only independent and interoperable portfolio inventory product for the telecommunications industry.
-The product has added a runtime event framework, allowing external systems to subscribe to change events within portfolio inventory, as well as historic version management, allowing historic snapshots in a separate data store.
+The product has added a runtime event framework, allowing external systems to subscribe to change events within portfolio inventory, as well as historic version management, allowing historic snapshots in a separate data store for B2B Businesses.

 Sigma Insights, the data aggregation, analysis and reporting application of the Sigma Create-Sell-Deliver platform, is now at version 4.0.
 Sigma has optimized application performance to process and analyze enterprise-scale customer sales and orders more quickly.
 Sigma has also added in-app reporting capabilities for the Sigma portfolio, starting with Sigma CPQ, to enable a near real-time performance view of customers’ quote conversion and revenue.

 Senior Corporate Communications Manager